 The title

-The page title is in a large sans-serif font on an orange background that extends the whole width of the page.
+The page title is in a large sans-serif font on an khaki background that extends the whole width of the page.
 (Not if you're using a non-graphical browser such as Lynx, of course.)

 The side navigation panel

-On the left of the page is a orange navigation panel that extends the whole length of the page.
-You won't see the navigation panel if your browser is not executing JavaScript, either because it can't or because it's been configured not to.
+On the left of the page is a khaki navigation panel that extends the whole length of the page.

 The side panel provides quick access to key areas of the aue site.
 At the top of the panel is a small aue logo with the caption alt-usage-english.org below.
 Then there's a series of cream "buttons" containing links.
 At the bottom of the panel is a brown "quick search" area, which searches just like the "Multi-Site Search" page.